Monthly Archive for October, 2005

 • Case 1: If, in January 2006, you put $1000 towards the $10,000 loan, you would be left with $9,000.
 Over the next year, you would be charged $630 in interest, a savings of $70 over what you would have paid had the loan principal still been $10,000.
 Your net worth based on the RRSP and the loan would be -$9,000 - $630 = -$9,630 at the end of the year.

-In Case 2, we are $180 richer than in Case 1.
-This came directly from the RRSP tax credit as the amount the RRSP holdings grew was exactly compensated by the extra amount we owed on the loan.
-This demonstrates the power of RRSPs.
 One strategy is to contribute monthly to your maximum allowable limit, then to apply the tax credit in April to your loans.
 The tax deducted from your paychecks acts as a forced savings device for an annual loan principal payment.

 Welcome to Investing Intelligently